OlleKahreZall/Web-scraping-cryptocurrencies/README.md

 ## Upcoming project

 Next step is to analyze the data more deeply.
-Are there an overall correlation between the cryptocurrencies?
+Is there an overall correlation between the cryptocurrencies?
 Or are there any outliers that are not affected by the fluctuations on the market?
-And is it possible to make predictions out of this information?
+And is it possible to make predictions out of this data?

-To answer these questions, using different machine learning techniques would be necessary to apply on the data.
-Since a lot of data is considered, a first step would be to narrow down the project and start with studying only a few cryptocurrencies.
-In this case, using supervised machine learning techniques such as multiple linear regression, regression trees and multivariate regression could be used to see if there exists patterns between the cryptocurrencies.
-If it does, a more in-depth analysis would be necessary and, thus, including all the data.
-If that is not the case, unsupervised machine learning techniques, such as different clustering methods (for example k-means or DBSCAN), could be used to investigate if there is (or not) any interesting patterns in the data.
+To answer these questions, using different machine learning techniques would be necessary to use.
+Since a lot of data is considered here, a first step would be to narrow down the project and start with studying only a few cryptocurrencies.
+In this case, using supervised machine learning techniques such as multiple linear regression, regression trees or multivariate regression can be used to investigate if there exist patterns between the cryptocurrencies.
+If it that is the case, a more in-depth analysis would be necessary for all the data.
+If that is not the case, unsupervised machine learning techniques, such as different clustering methods (for example k-means or DBSCAN), would be an option.